jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Batch Processing with Spark.md

 Later we will see that we can use a managed service from Google for Spark.

+ We will start by turning a Jupyter notebook into a script and then learning how to use Spark Submit for submitting Spark jobs.
+For this we will create a local Spark cluster and then in the next video we will see how to do this in the cloud.

 * https://cloud.google.com/solutions/spark

 # Connecting Spark to a DWH